Alien Fiancé K-1 Visas

 Sometimes the person you fall in love with and wish to spend the rest of your life with comes from the most unlikely of places.
 Perhaps you meet on vacation outside the country, or through a dating app online.
 Regardless, you know you want to marry this person, but there’s one problem.
 They aren’t a U.S. citizen, and you both want to live in America.
 This is a very common problem to have, and the attorneys at Altman & Altman LLP can help you navigate it seamlessly.

 Alien Fiancé K-1 Visas allow U.S. citizens to marry and live with their alien (non-U.S. immigrant) fiancé(e) in the U.S. The marriage must meet the conditions established by the state in which the prospective couple wishes to marry.
 Altman & Altman LLP are experts in helping with this process, which is essential to ensuring a legal partnership that will not result in legal penalties or even deportation.

-The fiancé will be interviewed and required to present the following:
+The fiancé(e) then will be interviewed and required to present the following:

 - Processing fees.